apache/apisix/README.md

 2. Try the getting started guide

 The getting-started guide is a good way to learn the basics of APISIX.
-Follow the [getting started guide](doc/getting-started.md), and then you can try more [plugins](doc/README.md#plugins).
+Follow the [getting started guide](doc/getting-started.md).

+Then you can try more [plugins](doc/README.md#plugins).

 ## Dashboard
 APISIX has built-in support for Dashboard, as follows: